jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

      likely to be rejected.

     Note: Remember, your most important contribution is tests!
-If some code isn't unit-tested, it is either broken, and it will be!
+If some code isn't unit-tested, it is either already broken, and it will be (and no one will know)!

   #.
 Review what has been done with::